flow4u/public/README.md

 - 2020-02-27: Additional countries added to filters, code improvement to make adding new countries to filters easier
 - 2020-02-26: Additional countries added to filters, Graph 3: Recovered + Deaths added

-A Colab notebook to display the linked data from [Data Repository by Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19)
-A number of filters can be applied (e.g. Europe, Asia, Asia excl Mainland China, Mainland China)

-The filters need to be updated manually when new countries are added to the CSSEGISandData datasets.

-### Graph 1 (normal or log scale for # of people)
-- Confirmed
-- Existing (Confirmed - Recovered - Diseased)
-- Deaths
-- Recovered + Deaths
-### Graph 2
-- daily changes (Confirmed, Deaths, Recovered, Recovered + Deaths)
-### Graph 3 (normal or log scale for # of deaths and # ofdays)
-- Death Rate Comparision from 1ste day reported deaths (China data is shifted 13 days to the right for first death was reported on January 9th, data starts on January 22nd)
-### Graph 4
-- Estimated Recovery Days Lower: (date difference between Confirmed >= (Deaths+Recovered)
-- Estimated Recovery Days Upper: (date difference between Confirmed - Deaths >= (Recovered)
-### Graph 5
-- Estimated Mortality (% Deaths / (Deaths+Recovered) - high estimate
-- Estimated Mortality (% Deaths / (Confirmed) ~ low estimate